danielhalasz/sopron-github-1/README.md

-# Ez lesz a fejlec by Dani
+# Ez lesz a fejlec by Isti